MailTape/MailTape-v1/_posts/2017-06-25-Normil-Hawaiians.md

 _Sanjay_: **"**Another musician who stil sounds incredibly fresh all these many decades later.
 Produced in 1979, 'Survival' sounds like a beat poetry dissertation on the state of the world.
 A rap from the here and now about the here and now.**"**

 ## A Silver Mt.
 Zion - The Triumph of our Tired Eyes
 _Sanjay_: **"**There aren't many MailTape issues I've been involved in that don't feature a release from the brilliant [Constellation Records](http://cstrecords.com/) in Montréal.
 And this is unliklely to be the last – despite me wearing down the wax on this particular album since its release in 2001.
-It's a bittersweet clamour for humanity..."good words! strong words! words that could move mountains!"**"**
+It's a bittersweet clamour for humanity...'good words! strong words! words that could move mountains!'**"**

 <p id="outroduction">That's it for today!
-Thanks to all in [Normil Hawaiians](http://normilhawaiians.com/) for their eclectic selections and to [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for this episode's illustration.</p>
+Thanks to all the [Family Hawaiians](http://normilhawaiians.com/) for their eclectic selections and to [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for this episode's illustration.</p>